Alkamal01/Rust-API-GATEWAY/examples/websocket_routing/README.md

 # WebSocket Routing Example

-This example demonstrates how to use Kairos Gateway with WebSocket support using Docker.
+This example demonstrates how to use Rusta Gateway with WebSocket support using Docker.

 ## Architecture

 - **API WebSocket Server** (`api_websocket`): Backend WebSocket server running on port 3000
-- **Kairos Gateway** (`gateway`): API Gateway with WebSocket proxy running on port 5900
+- **Rusta Gateway** (`gateway`): API Gateway with WebSocket proxy running on port 5900

 ## Prerequisites